qris/pytherma/README.md

 A Python library and tools for communicating with a Daikin Altherma ASHP (e.g. model EHBH08CB3V) using serial commands.

-This performs the underlying function of Daikin's DChecker software, i.e. requesting sensor data from a Daikin heat pump, by sending serial commands to it, and interpreting the response.
+This performs the underlying function of Daikin's D-Checker software, i.e. requesting sensor data from a Daikin heat pump, by sending serial commands to it, and interpreting the response.
 Unlike DChecker it does not have a user interface (yet), as it's just a library.
 However it could be used to make such an interface.

+As the [D-Checker manual](https://daikinspare.com.ua/download/dchecker/User%20Manual%20D-Checker%20v3400%20EN.pdf)
+says:

-As the [D-Checker manual](https://daikinspare.com.ua/download/dchecker/User%20Manual%20D-Checker%20v3400%20EN.pdf) says, "This software is designed to be used by Daikin service engineers.
-Use by any other party is prohibited."
+* This software is designed to be used by Daikin service engineers.
+Use by any other party is prohibited.
+* D-checker is a software application used to record and monitor operation data from an air conditioner to which it has been connected with a cable.
+Be sure to read the User Manual before use.
+* The software can monitor the status of sensors (temperature and pressure) and actuators (compressors, solenoid valves, etc.) on air conditioners.
+* The data supported by the software vary by model.
+* D-checker collects air conditioner operation data via control PCB connectors on outdoor units.
+Monitoring and recording of data from multiple outdoor unit circuits is not supported.

 Therefore you use this software (to emulate D-Checker) entirely at your own risk, and you may void your warranty, destroy your hardware, cause a fire or emit poisonous gases.